Nexusoft/LLL-TAO/contrib/STYLEGUIDE.md

 ## Indentation and Formatting

 This section involes how to format the code due to carriage return

+* Avoid K&R style brackets.
+Put opening and closing brackets on thier own lines.

+* Use tab length 4 and replace tabs with spaces

 ## Types to avoid